chrisbroski/goal-math/essay2.md

         return [1.0, 1.0];
     };

-So our little critter can now act to improve future situations.
-Unfortunately its subjective senses are only aware of the current situation so there is no way to indicate if these effects result in harm or benefit.
+So our little critter now has the power to improve future situations.
+Unfortunately its subjective senses are only aware of the current situation so there is no way for it to know if these longer-term effects result in harm or benefit.

-#### Virtual Subjective Senses
+### Virtual Subjective Senses

 To give our creature some foresight we can add a mechanism to remember subjective senses that were felt during objective situations.
 This can allow our creature to experience good or bad feelings by merely observing an objective situation.

 > I've got a bad feeling about this.
-> Han Solo, et al.
+> - Han Solo, et al.

 For example, because situation `1, 0` and `1, 1` frequently result in subjective sensory values greater than 0.0, our creature could include positive subjective sense values in the current state during those situations.